Causes of Cloudy Eyes In Dogs: It’s Not Always Cataracts

 Here are some smart steps that you should take:

 Animals usually share their eye issues.
 However, you should never assume that you can share your eye drops with your dog.
-Avoid using any medication or method that you might use for your own eye issues.
+Avoid using any medication or method you might use for your eye issues.

 When you notice cloudiness in your dog’s eyes, you should just consult your veterinarian.